t330/entailment_judgement_api/README.md

 - **Django REST Framework 3.16.1** - API development
 - **Ollama** - Local LLM integration
 - **Pydantic** - Data validation and serialization

-## 3 ideas for future accuracy improvements

-1. Accuracy of sentence generation
-    Sometimes Ollama generates a typo-like sentence
-1. Consumption time of generating sentences
-    Ollama generates 5 pairs of sentences in about 10 seconds
-1. Accuracy of entailement judgement
-    Sometimes Ollama produces a different form of score like ".95" instead of 0.95
-1. Accuracy of entailement judgement

 ## Development